flokapi/dockup/README.md

 # About

-Dockup is a command line interface tool which allows to easily publish applications at a given path through docker containers and nginx.
+Dockup is a command line interface tool and a Python package which allows to easily publish applications at a given path through docker containers and nginx.

 A Dockup package is a compressed file containing:

 - the content you want to publish: Python script, HTML file, ...
 - the `dockup.yml` configuration file which contains the following info

-    - `name` of the package, must be the same name as the archive containing it
+    - `name` of the package, must be the same name as the directory containing it
     - `path` at which the package will be accessible.
 For example `/app1` for `website.com/app1`
     - `type` of the package.
 For example, `website`, `flet` application
 - optional: `Dockerfile` and `nginx.conf` in case customization is needed